-KANSAS CITY, KAN. ---- Nominations are currently being accepted for induction into the Mid-America Education Hall of Fame, presented by the Kansas City Kansas Community College Endowment Association.
+KANSAS CITY, KAN. ----- There is still time to submit nominations for induction into the Mid-America Education Hall of Fame, presented by the Kansas City Kansas Community College Endowment Association.

 The event is from 5:30 to 7:30 p.m.
 April 23 at the Dr. Thomas R. Burke Technical Education Center.